OpenRailAssociation/osrd/.github/ISSUE_TEMPLATE/user_story.md

 ## Difficulty

-This user story [easy / normal / difficult / extreme]
+This user story is [easy / normal / difficult / extreme]